xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ## Dial-out method

 When using the dial-out method, most of the configuration is done on the routers.
-The telegraf config is simpler, although some processor plugins are used to transform and standardize the data.
+The telegraf configuration is simpler, although some processor plugins are used to transform and standardize the data.

 ### XR configuration